So you have a thyroid problem and you’re looking for prescription medications that can help.

-As you know, your thyroid (in conjunction with your adrenals) controls the metabolism of your body.
+As you know, your thyroid (in conjunction with your adrenal glands) regulates the metabolism of your body.

-Patients with hypothyroidism usually have a lower than normal metabolism (sometimes as much as 30-40% below normal!).
+Patients with hypothyroidism usually have a lower-than-normal metabolism (2) (sometimes as much as 30-40% below normal).

-So they are already at a disadvantage when it comes to losing weight.
+Because of the negative impact that low thyroid states have on metabolism, thyroid patients are already at a disadvantage when it comes to losing eight.

 Taking phentermine when your thyroid is untreated puts excess strain on your adrenals which can ultimately make thyroid function worse.

-Remember that your thyroid gland and adrenals are intricately linked!
+Remember that your thyroid gland and adrenals function as one unit (3)!